-- Pedestrian mall developed in response to, and as a means of, providing stimulant to downtown economy and to create space for residents to enjoy the outdoors in a safe, public health guided way. - Timelines were tight; feedback from the business community prior to and throughout the process facilitated by the City and Downtown St. John's - Section of Water Street closed to traffic to create the Pedestrian Mall included four blocks from Adelaide to Prescott St. - Deliveries and essential traffic allowed at key times - Some downtown businesses not supportive/depending on sector/location - Accessibility concerns raised early on in relation to access to sidewalks and patios - Businesses within the Mall able to extend footprint to increase capacity - Businesses outside the Mall able to avail of parkettes - Pedestrian Mall was one of few actual "events' happening in and around St. John's in summer 2020, little competition
+- The pedestrian mall was developed in response to, and as a means of, stimulating the downtown economy and to create space for residents to enjoy the outdoors in a safe, public health guided way. - Timelines were tight; there was feedback from the business community prior to and throughout the process facilitated by the City and Downtown St. John's. - A section of Water Street was closed to traffic to create the Pedestrian Mall and included four blocks from Adelaide to Prescott St. - Deliveries and essential traffic were allowed at key times. - Some downtown businesses were not supportive/depending on sector/location. - Accessibility concerns were raised early on in relation to access to sidewalks and patios. - Businesses within the Mall were able to extend their footprint to increase capacity. - Businesses outside the Mall were able to avail of parkettes. - Pedestrian Mall was one of few actual "events' happening in and around St. John's in summer 2020, there was little competition.